 - be a member of a terrorist organisation

-- train or receive training from, or participate in training with one
+- train or receive training from, or participate in training with a terrorist organisation

-- acquire funds for, from or to one
+- acquire funds for, from or to a terrorist organisation

 It is also an offence to associate with a listed terrorist organisation.
 This is subject to certain exemptions.
 Anyone guilty of terrorist organisation offences can face imprisonment for up to 25 years.